aboutsummaryrefslogtreecommitdiffstats

 the environment.

-macros; this if you need a specific implementation of make(1)
+macros; thus, if you need a specific implementation of make(1)

 for a project, it can be specified in the .makeenv file.

-When executng make(1), makeenv may reorder the arguments, and
+When executing make(1), makeenv may reorder the arguments, and

 will put any option listed in .makeenv at the beginning, any